camwebb/akflora/pages_md/blog5.md

 of these ontologies and now many “Character/State” statements can be encoded directly as “Entity/Quality” statements.

 Back to FLOPO now...
-Hoehndorf and colleagues scanned thousands of text descriptions and organized the various phenotypes into a hierarchy of 25,407 classes.
-Most of these are mapped to the their EQ equivalent (using PO & PATO).
-Each phenotype has a self-documenting URI which can be used in linked data (semantic web) statements about a taxon or individual.
+Hoehndorf and team scanned thousands of text descriptions from a range of floras and used NLP to extract phenotype-related phrases.
+This was partly facilitiated by the amazing prior work of Thomas Hamann who parsed _Flora Malesiana_ volumes (using [FlorML](http://doi.org/10.12705/632.11)), work I came to know during my prior interest in the flora of Southeast Asia.
+Hoehndorf et al.  then used the text phrases to create phenotypes, organizing these into a hierarchy of 25,407 classes.
+Most of these phenotypes are mapped to the their EQ equivalent (using PO & PATO), and each has a self-documenting URI which can be used in linked data (semantic web) statements about a taxon or individual.
 For example, `http://purl.obolibrary.org/obo/FLOPO_0013358` is the phenotype “prickle black”.
 I should also note that the Napier/RGBE [Prometheus II](http://www.soc.napier.ac.uk/~prometheus/) project